jamezmca/learn-to-code/README.md

 With this guide, hopefully you too can learn to code (even if you have no prior experience) and land your developer role!

-> If you're enjoying the guide, consider *staring ⭐️* the repo :P Or check out the interactive [version](https://www.roadmap.smoljames.com)🔥
+> If you're enjoying the guide, consider *staring ⭐️* & sharing the repo :P Or check out the interactive [version](https://www.roadmap.smoljames.com)🔥

 ## Resources